spacetelescope/aas239-jwebbinar/00_Installation/README.md

 These packages are reqorded in the requirements files in this directory, and can be installed using pip.

 You will need python version **3.8.10**.
-We recommend using the following command sequence, to creates a conda environment and prepare it for installation
+We recommend using the following command sequence to creates a conda environment and prepare it for installation

 ```
 % conda create -n aas239-jwebbinar python=3.8.10 pip wheel numpy